 Does Relationship Development Intervention® work?

-Some research has shown positive effects from this therapy.
+Some research has shown positive effects from this therapy, but there’s not much independent research on the program and why or how it helps.
 More high-quality studies are needed.

 Who practises Relationship Development Intervention®?